-Environment Designations Permit Requirements.
-Except for a gricultural uses and lands that exist at the time of the adoption of this program, and thus do not need to apply for a permit, where a griculture is proposed in the following designations the identified permit requirements shall apply:

-- Natural: prohibited.
-1. - 2.
+- A. Environment Designations Permit Requirements.
+Except for a gricultural uses and lands that exist at the time of the adoption of this program, and thus do not need to apply for a permit, where a griculture is proposed in the following designations the identified permit requirements shall apply: - 1.
+Natural: prohibited. - 2.
 Rural conservancy and urban conservancy: SDP. - 3.
 Shoreline residential: SDP. - 4.
-High intensity: prohibited. - Aquatic: prohibited (farming of fin fish, shellfish and management of other aquatic products are subject to the policies and regulations of Section 22.600.115, Aquaculture). - Development Standards. - New a gricultural practices below the standard buffer and above the reduced standard buffer shall require an approved farm management plan in accordance with United States Department of Agriculture standards. - - This section does not require modification of or limit a gricultural activities occurring on agricultural lands as of the effective date of this program. - Expansion of agricultural activities on existing a gricultural lands shall be encouraged to comply with the vegetation conservation standards identified in Section 22.400.120 to the greatest extent feasible. - New Agricultural Activities on Nonagricultural Land. - New a gricultural activities proposed on land not currently in a gricultural use, and any modifications in support of such use, shall comply with the following: - The use or modification is consistent with the environment designation in which the land is located; and
+High intensity: prohibited. - 5.
+Aquatic: prohibited (farming of fin fish, shellfish and management of other aquatic products are subject to the policies and regulations of Section 22.600.115, Aquaculture). - B. Development Standards. - 1.
+New a gricultural practices below the standard buffer and above the reduced standard buffer shall require an approved farm management plan in a coordance with United States Department of Agriculture standards. - 2.
+Existing Agriculture. - a.
+This section does not require modification of or limit a gricultural a ctivities occurring on agricultural lands as of the effective date of this program.